-I learned about the new pharmacy course at the APPEL training event.
-I also got the chance to learn from other pharmacists about how they were going to approach the supervision of a student, and I found this really insightful.
+I learned about the pharmacy course in the APPEL training.
+The Supervisor Handbook had tips from past Supervisors and I found this insightful.

-I understand that the Practice Educators are a great source of support to placements and I will definitely contact them again if needed.
+I understand that the Practice Educators are a great resource for placements and I will definitely contact them if needed.